Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 Instructions

 - Sauce.
 Melt butter (1/4 cup) in the skillet, and add the garlic (1 tablespoon).
 Saute until fragrant, about 1 minute.
-Remove pan from heat, and add the cream 91 cup), almond milk (1/2 cup), parmesan cheese (1/2 cup), red pepper flakes (pinch), white pepper (1/8 teaspoon) and 1/2 teaspoon salt.
-Whisk as the cheese melts into the sauce.
+Add the cream (1 cup), almond milk (1/2 cup), parmesan cheese (1/2 cup), red pepper flakes (pinch), white pepper (1/8 teaspoon), and 1/2 teaspoon salt.
+Whisk as the cheese melts into the sauce, about 2 minutes.
+Remove from heat.

 - Assemble + serve.
 Add the zoodles and toss to coat, then quickly (so the zoodles don't get soggy) dish pasta onto plates.
 If you'd like your sauce a bit thicker, add 1/4 cup of additional grated parmesan.
 Sprinkle with parsley (2 tablespoons), sliced chicken breast and additional parmesan.
 Enjoy!